-How is Eat Greater Des Moines and our community taking action to help cut food waste in half by 2030?
+How are Eat Greater Des Moines and our community taking action to help cut food waste in half by 2030?
 In the next year we are working to:

 Encourage food waste reduction

 A solution: Eat Greater Des Moines is addressing this disconnect by turning our free food rescue program into a service the food industry pays for.
-By shifting our model to a paid service, we believe it will encourage food waste reduction.
+Shifting our model to a paid service, we believe will encourage food waste reduction.
 There are other, more dignified ways to tackle food insecurity.
 Encouraging wasteful behavior shouldn’t be one of them.

 Increase awareness of food waste